 The Elk River

-Spanning an impressive 140 miles (220 kilometers), the Elk River has several tributaries, Fording River, Michel Creek, Coal Creek, Lizard Creek and the Wigwam River.
+Spanning an impressive 140 miles (220 kilometres), the Elk River has several tributaries, Fording River, Michel Creek, Coal Creek, Lizard Creek and the Wigwam River.
 This photograph was taken opposite the highway which runs alongside the Elk River in places.
 Photograph details: 2.5 sec, F11.0, ISO 100, 14mm multi-shot pano, shot using an Olympus OM-D EM5.

 The Elk River is home to several beautiful species of trout, including the distinctive western cutthroat trout.
 The Elk River is easily accessible from the road for long stretches.
 Photograph details: 1/4th sec, F11.0, ISO 100, 49mm, shot using an Olympus OM-D EM5.